 For repeated monthly payments, such as rent, you will need to give permission for automatic withdrawals (Abbuchung) from your account.
 You will sign a permission form (Einzugsermächtigung) when you sign your lease during orientation.
 The Studierendenwerk will then withdraw the money from your account every month, usually on the first to third business day each month.
 It is your responsibility to make sure that enough money is in your account to cover these withdrawals.
 If the automatic funds transfer fails because there is not enough money in your account, you will be charged a fee of €6.00 by the bank, and the person / institution attempting to withdraw money from your insufficiently funded account will also be charged a fee (usually between €6.00 and 10.00) which they, in turn, charge to you.
-After an automatic withdrawal generally will not be repeated.
+After an automatic withdrawal has failed, it is not enough that you deposit more money into your account, because the withdrawal generally will not be repeated.
 It is up to you to actively initiate a transfer to make up for the missing payment.
 If you receive an overdue notice (Mahnung) from the Studierendenwerk, you should make an Überweisung or ask Ulli for assistance.
 Be sure to bring or send your overdue notice to Ulli when asking for help.